sharma1981/liteExchange/README.md

 Memory : 3rd party memory allocators support : jemalloc, intelTBB, tcMalloc, Lockless.
 Currently the engine is using a set of CPU cache aligned allocators in "source/memory".

-Event broadcasting : Will broadcast events to subscribers possibly with ZeroMQ , also sample feed handlers might be added

-Probes : Will add probes for SystemTap for Linux, might add ETW support for Windows as well
+GPU Offloading with CUDA : Will add experimental support for offloading order matching to GPU

-**Possible considerations for future :**

 Concurrency : MPMC and MPSC lockfree container implementations , currently only SPSC bounded queue is lock free.

-GPU Offloading with CUDA : Will add experimental support for offloading order matching to GPU

-Visualizer : Might add a visualizer with either OpenGL or Vulkan , will subscribe to OME to receive events

-Order matching : Adding other order types ( market orders, stop loss order) , order update and market data request support, TIF support

-Exchange connectivity : Support ITCH ( London Stock Exchange & NASDAQ ) and/or FIX engines , interested in using Libtrade : https://github.com/libtrading/libtrading

 ===========================================================================